 Used as a first-line prophylactic at a minimum dosage of 240 mg per day per recommendation to reduce headache severity and decrease the frequency of episodes during a cluster period.

 Hypertrophic Cardiomyopathy (HCM):

 Recommended for the treatment of symptoms (e.g., angina or dyspnea) in patients with obstructive or non-obstructive HCM who are unable to take beta-blockers (e.g., side effects/contraindications to beta-blockers, unresponsive to beta-blockers).

 Idiopathic Ventricular Tachycardia (IVT):

-The chronic use of oral verapamil for verapamil-sensitive idiopathy LVT has been reported to control IVT in many patients in both adults and children.
+There are reports that the chronic use of oral verapamil for verapamil-sensitive idiopathy LVT can control IVT in many patients in both adults and children.

 Verapamil can be administered either orally (sustained release or immediate release) or intravenously.
-It is possible to open sustained-release verapamil capsules, and the contents sprinkled on 1 tablespoon of applesauce.
-Patients should be instructed to swallow immediately with a full glass of cool water.
-For sustained Verapamil products take with food and swallow whole (should not be chewed or crushed).
+It is possible to open sustained-release verapamil capsules, and the contents sprinkled on one tablespoon of applesauce.
+Patients should receive instructions to swallow immediately with a full glass of cool water.
+For sustained verapamil products, take with food and swallow whole (should not be chewed or crushed).
 When given intravenously, verapamil administration must be over at least a two-minute timeframe.